82deutschmark/Spy-Story1/README.md

 3. Click "Begin Your Adventure"
 4. Make choices to progress through the story

+### Currency and Progress

+1. Make choices to earn experience points and level up
+2. Trade different currency types in the currency exchange
+3. Purchase premium options using diamonds (💎)
+4. View your progress and character relationships in the progress panel

 ### Using Debug Tools

 1. Navigate to `/debug` endpoint